[Foundational Literacy] Building Your Elementary Classroom Library

 It’s long been accepted that the best way to develop literacy skills in young readers is to simply get them reading.
 For teachers, building your own classroom library to supplement scheduled trips to your school’s library is a great way to encourage kids to look for books that interest them, explore new topics, and become proficient, independent readers.
 Here are six tips to help you create a top-notch classroom library so your bookworms can eat up some great reads!

 1. Build your library around your readers

 The best way to get your students interested in the books you put in your classroom library is by letting them choose what’s there!
 During class, ask your students to write down their top three favorite authors or books on a scrap of paper and turn it into you.
 For younger students, have a discussion about things that interest them and pay attention to what they gravitate toward on your next class trip to the school library.
 Now you’ve got your shopping list!
-Money to fund your own personal library might be hard to come by, so check out Amazon or other online retailers for great deals on used books.
+Money to fund your own personal library might be hard to come by, so check out your favorite local book store or other online retailers for great deals on used books.
 Garage sales and local thrift stores are another option for book bargain-hunting.
 Second-hand stores will often donate books to schools as well.
 See if there are any in your area that you can take advantage of.
 You can also offer extra credit to kids who bring in their own used books as “donations” to your classroom library.
 If you end up with books that aren’t at an appropriate level for your readers, you can “re-donate” the books to other teachers in your school, or drop them off at your local charity.

 2. Make the library a happy place